Advanced Outdoor First Aid Course

 Advanced Outdoor First Aid Course Prerequisites

 To get the most out of this course, you must have a current and valid first aid certificate with an outdoor element to attend this course.
-If you don’t have a suitable certificate, then have a look at our outdoor first aid course, forest school first aid, emergency first aid at work + F, or first aid at work + F courses.
-This is vital to ensure that you have an understanding of the basic concepts which we will build on.
+If you don’t have a suitable certificate, then have a look at our outdoor first aid course, forest school first aid, or emergency first aid at work + F. This is vital to ensure that you have an understanding of the basic concepts which we will build on.

 Is the course accredited?